henrywen98/Loan_Checklist_APP/loan_checklist_prompt.md

 ---

-### 2. Loan Document Checklist (Internal Organisation)
+### 2. Loan Document Checklist
-Think and organise internally using the following categories:

 #### 📌 ID Documents
 * Driver Licence
 * Passport
   * If non-Australian ➔ Add: Visa Grant Letter

-#### 📌 Income Documents
+#### 📌 Income Documents (Choose based on employment type)

-**PAYG**
+**▸ PAYG**
 * Last 2 payslips
 * Last 3 months’ salary credit bank statements
 * Any one of: Employer Letter / ATO Income Statement / NOA (last 2 years)
-* At least 2 months’ personal bank statements

-**Self-Employed**
+**▸ Self-Employed**
 * Individual Tax Returns + NOA (last 2 years)
 * Company Tax Returns + Financial Statements (last 2 years)
-* ASIC company search
+* Add: ASIC company search

+**▸ Rental Income** (if applicable)
-* At least 2 months’ personal bank statements
+* Preferred: Last 3 months’ rental statements

-**Rental Income (if applicable)**
-* Last 3 months’ rental statements, OR Agent’s appraisal with notes
+* If unavailable ➔ Agent’s appraisal with notes

+---

 #### 📌 Asset Documents
-* Council Rate Notice (or Strata / Water Bill if unavailable)
+* Property: Council Rate Notice
+  * If unavailable ➔ Use Strata Notice or Water Bill
-* Contract of Sale (only if purchased)
+  * If newly purchased ➔ Contract of Sale
-* Savings / Deposit statement or balance letter
+* Savings / Deposit: Latest bank statement or balance letter showing sufficient funds

-* Trust Deed (if assets held in trust)
+---

 #### 📌 Liability Documents
-* Home / Car / Personal Loan statements (last 6 months)
+* Home / Car / Personal Loan: Last 6 months’ statements
-* Credit Card statements (last 3 months)
+* Credit Card: Last 3 months’ statements

-* Discharge Letter (only if debts are being discharged)
+---

 #### 📌 Client Information Form
 * Attached in the email.
 Please complete as much as possible.
 If unsure, leave blank and we’ll assist.

 ---

-## 🟦 Output Format (Final)
+## 🟦 Output Format

 【Loan Document Checklist for {client_name}】
-(If joint application ➔ prepend the note: “All documents listed below must be provided separately by each applicant.”)
+(If joint application ➔ Most documents should be provided separately by each applicant.

-> We only request items relevant to your application.
-If you can’t find something now, please send what you already have — we’ll guide you.

-Please output the checklist as a **flat numbered list only**, without any category headings.
-Each item should be one requirement.
-If an item only applies in certain conditions, phrase it as “(only if …)”.

-**Example Style:**
-1. Driver Licence (front & back, clear photo)
+For jointly-held documents such as property bills or Contract of Sale, only one copy is required.)

+Please provide the documents that are readily available first — we’ll guide you on any missing items.

+1. ID Documents
+   • ...
-2. Passport
+2. Income Documents
-3. Visa Grant Letter (only if passport is non-Australian)
+   • ...
+3. Asset Documents
+   • ...
+4. Liability Documents
-...
+   • ...

-> We only request items relevant to your application.
-If you can’t find something now, please send what you already have — we’ll guide you.
+5. Client Information Form
+   • Refer to the attached form and complete as much as possible.
+Leave blank if unsure.

+If there are any special circumstances (e.g. trust ownership, debt discharge, overseas income), please note them in the textbox provided.

+---

+## 🟦 【Client Information】

+* Client Name: {client_name}
+* Loan Purpose: {loan_purpose}
+* Employment Type: {employment_type}
+* Passport Type: {passport_type}
+* Has Rental Properties: {rental_property}
+* Additional Notes: {notes}